With your VEKA uPVC Windows and Doors, your extension is warm and welcoming all year round

 In some cases, an extension to your house is considered to be permitted development, which means that it does not require planning permission.
-Larger extensions, or those in designated areas will often need specific planning permission or be subject to a neighbour consultation schems.
+Larger home extensions, or those in designated areas will often need specific planning permission or be subject to a neighbour consultation schemes.

 During the process of planning your extension, your architect will be able to work with you to determine whether you need any specific permission – for example if you are overlooked.